 The Board ensures that examinations are an accurate assessment of the knowledge and skills necessary to practice safely and competently, the Board conducts ongoing evaluation of both the written and practical examinations with the help of licensed subject matter experts and OPES.
 Statistical analyses are conducted by OPES after each examination to ensure the test questions are functioning within expected parameters.
-The occupational analysis, a comprehensive study of hearing aid dispenser practice, was completed in June of 2020 and implemented after the report was completed.
+The occupational analysis, a comprehensive study of hearing aid dispenser practice, was completed in June of 2020 and implemented following completion of the report.